What is a Front-end Developer?

 Front-end Developer Salary in India

-The salary of a front-end developer in India can vary depending on various factors such as experience, skill set, location, company size, and industry.
-However, on average, a front-end developer in India can expect a competitive salary range.
+Front-end developer salaries in India can vary widely based on experience, skills, location, size of company and industry.
+However, on average, a front-end developer can expect a competitive salary package.

-According to Payscale, the average salary of an entry-level position is ₹327,342 per annum.
+According to Payscale the average pay for an entry level position is ₹327,342 per year.

 Final Thoughts